 “E-commerce is rapidly evolving into ‘New Retail’.
 The boundary between offline and online commerce disappears as we focus on fulfilling the personalized needs of each customer.”

 Alibaba-owned Freshippo (known as Hema in China), is a good example of how the company is implementing this concept.
 Freshippo has been built from the ground up to be an experience centre, consumption centre and logistics centre all in one.
-Not only is the technology facilitating an omnichannel shopping experience where the customer can purchase items online, in-store or a combination of both, but it is providing new ways for the company to interact with its customer.
+Not only is the technology facilitating an omnichannel shopping experience where the customer can purchase items online, in-store or a combination of both, but it is providing new ways for the company to interact with its customers.

 For example, scanning a product’s barcode in the Hema app brings up its details and provenance as well as its ratings and reviews.
 Through the use of AI, the app will recommend other products the shopper might like and personalise this and future shopping experiences.